vppillai/h3Docs/apps/udp_server/readme.md

 ## Description

-This example shows the read and write operation over a UDP Connection in a non-blocking manner.
-The DUT (running the UDP Server) and the Another Entity running the UDP Client shall connect to a Home AP and UDP Client shall exchange data with the UDP Server running on the DUT.
+This application demonstrates how a user can start a UDP server on the device.
+The user would need to configure the Wi-Fi credentials for the Home AP and the port number at which the UDP server should be started.
+Any standard UDP client can be used to connect to the device which is operating as a UDP server.

 ## Downloading and building the application